Religious Education Concentration

 This course explores the tenets and practices of theology through the study of the interpretations of Christian doctrines noted in the Nicene Creed and select catechetical texts.
 Issues of method, authority, and practical ministry are highlighted.

 Students survey examples from the Pentateuch, Prophetic, Historical and Wisdom texts, their forms, settings and theology.
 This survey incorporates an appreciation for some basic contemporary interpretive methods.
 Methods encouraged by Vatican II's Dogmatic Constitution on Divine Revelation are studied.

 Students consider the history, theology, and practice of Christian sacramental life as they address the questions of ritual, celebration, and worship.
 The course also examines general principles of liturgy and ritual, as well as guidelines for planning and implementing pastorally effective liturgy.

 This course acquaints students with the modern history and current application of Catholic social teaching, focusing on the themes of economics and work, life and death, and war and peace issues.
 Students engage both primary and secondary literature and examine how Christians critically think through social issues.
 A service learning component is offered.

-As the foundational class in moral theology, this course addresses the different moral theologies in the Catholic tradition, from Scriptural ethics to natural law.
+As the foundational class in moral theology, this course addresses the different moral theologies in the Catholic tradition, from virtue ethics to natural law.
 Contemporary issues are addressed as a means of explicating schools of ethical method and applying moral reasoning.